brianjleeofcl/Learn-to-Code-HTML-CSS-v2/README.md

 7. Paste that code into your CSS under the body tag.
 8. Save and refresh!

-Did it work!
+Did it work?
 Great!
 If not open up **Inspect Element** and see what happened.

 ## Play around in the sandbox!

-Try one of the following:
-- Change the name of the site to...whatever!
-- Change all the navigation links & section headers
-- Replacing the images with your own images - locally, online, etc.
-- Show what you did with the others!
+Apply what you've learned so far to customize how your site looks.
+Stuck?
+Ask for help!
+Alternatively, there are lots of resources online as well.

 # YOU DID IT!
 YOU'RE NOW A CODER!